Basf (ETR:BAS) Given a €66.00 Price Target at Goldman Sachs Group

-Basf (ETR:BAS) received a €66.00 ($76.74) price objective from equities research analysts at Goldman Sachs Group in a research report issued to clients and investors on Thursday, Borsen Zeitung reports.
-The firm currently has a “neutral” rating on the basic materials company’s stock.
-Goldman Sachs Group’s price target would indicate a potential upside of 6.55% from the stock’s previous close.
+Goldman Sachs Group set a €66.00 ($76.74) target price on Basf (ETR:BAS) in a research note issued to investors on Thursday morning, Borsen Zeitung reports.
+The firm currently has a neutral rating on the basic materials company’s stock.

 BASF SE operates as a chemical company worldwide.
 It operates through six segments: Chemicals, Materials, Industrial Solutions, Surface Technologies, Nutrition & Care, and Agricultural Solutions.
 The Chemicals segment provides petrochemicals and intermediates.
 The Materials segment offers advanced materials and their precursors for applications and systems, such as isocyanates and polyamides, as well as inorganic basic products and specialties for plastic and plastic processing industries.